 B-2 Visas

-B-2 Pleasure Visitor Category
+B-2 Temporary Visitor Visa

 The B-2 category of visitors covers the tourists; aliens making social visits to relatives and friends; amateur artists, musicians, or athletes who will receive no remuneration; and aliens coming to take part in conferences or conventions or fraternal, services, or social organizations.
 Although the B category visa is not available for study in the U.S., however, a short course of study that is incidental to a tourist's trip is permitted in this category.
 More than three fourths of the total nonimmigrants admitted annually to the U.S. are tourist or B-2 visa holders.

-Qualifying for a visa
+Qualifying for a B-2 Visa

 The presumption in law is that every visitor visa applicant is an intending immigrant.
 Therefore, applicants for tourist visas must overcome this presumption by demonstrating that: